superluminar-io/serverless-graphql-workshop/docs/lab3.md

 You can now:

 - introduce latency into your pipeline.
-You could for instance let the **hasBadEmojis** function sleep for 500ms:
+For instance, you could let the **hasBadEmojis** function sleep for 500ms:
     ```javascript
     exports.handler = async ({ content }) => {
         const badEmojis = ['🖕', '💩'];